Universal Weak Semistable Reduction

-\begin{section}{Introduction} The semistable reduction theorem of \cite{KKMS} is an essential step in the construction of compactifications of many moduli spaces.
-Roughly, the main result of \cite{KKMS} is that given a flat family $X \rightarrow \Spec R$ over the spectrum of a discrete valuation ring, where the total space of $X$ is smooth and projective, there exists a finite base change $\Spec R' \rightarrow \Spec R$ and a modification $X'$ of the fiber product $X \times_{\Spec R} \Spec R'$ such that the central fiber of $X'$ is a divisor with normal crossings which is reduced. \\
+The semistable reduction theorem of \cite{KKMS} is one of the foundations of the study of compactifications of moduli problems.
+Roughly, the main result of \cite{KKMS} is that given a flat family $X \rightarrow S = \Spec R$ over a discrete valuation ring, smooth over the generic point of $R$, there exists a finite base change $\Spec R' \rightarrow \Spec R$ and a modification $X'$ of the fiber product $X \times_{\Spec R} \Spec R'$ such that the central fiber of $X'$ is a divisor with normal crossings which is reduced. \\

-Extensions of this result to the case where the base of $X \rightarrow \Spec R$ has higher dimensions are studied in the work \cite{AK} of Abramovich and Karu.
-In \cite{AK} the authors show that given a surjective morphism $X \rightarrow S$ of projective complex varieties with geometrically integral generic fiber, then one can find an alteration $S' \rightarrow S$ and a modification $X'$ of $X \times_S S'$ which is weakly semistable, rather than semistable -- in other words, such that the family $X' \rightarrow S'$ is flat and has reduced fibers (and where $S'$ is non-singular).
-The proof of \cite{AK} has two steps: in the first step, the morphism $X \rightarrow S$ is replaced by a morphism of toroidal embeddings, in the sense of \cite{KKMS}; in the second step, the theorem is proved explicitly for morphisms $X \rightarrow S$ of toroidal embeddings. \\
+Extensions of this result to the case where the base of $X \rightarrow S$ has higher dimension are explored in the work \cite{AK} of Abramovich and Karu.
+Over a higher dimensional base, semistable reduction in the strictest sense is not possible; nevertheless, the authors prove a version of the result, which they call weak semistable reduction.
+The strongest possible version of semistable reduction for a higher dimensional base was proven recently in \cite{ALT}.
+In all cases, the statement is proven in two steps.
+In the first, one reduces to the case where $X \rightarrow S$ is toroidal.
+This step requires resolution of singularities, and is proven in characteristic $0$.
+The second step is performing semistable reduction for the toroidal morphism; this is essentially a combinatorial problem, independent of characteristic.
+In \cite{AK}, this step has the following form: given a morphism $X \rightarrow S$ of projective toroidal embeddings, then one can find an alteration $S' \rightarrow S$ and a modification $X'$ of the normalization of the main component of $X \times_S S'$ which is weakly semistable, rather than semistable -- in other words, such that the family $X' \rightarrow S'$ is flat and has reduced fibers (and where $S'$ is non-singular). \\

-In this paper we study only the final step of \cite{AK}, that is, we assume from the offset that our morphisms are morphisms of toroidal embeddings.
-The main result of this paper is that in this context, if we relax the hypotheses to allow families $X \rightarrow S$ of Deligne-Mumford stacks rather than schemes, weak semistable reduction can be done ``universally".
-Specifically, we show \begin{thm}[Universal Weak Semistable Reduction] Let $X \rightarrow S$ be any proper,surjective, log smooth morphism of toroidal embeddings.
+The main result of this paper is that if we relax the hypotheses to allow families $X \rightarrow S$ of stacks rather than schemes, the toroidal part of weak semistable reduction can be done ``universally".
+Specifically, we show \begin{theorem}[Universal Weak Semistable Reduction] Let $X \rightarrow S$ be any proper, surjective, log smooth morphism of toroidal embeddings.
 Then, there exists a commutative diagram